Avm07/chronicle-cpp-consumer/README.md

 # chronicle-cpp-consumer

-EOSChronicle cpp consumer which filter and store data in MongoDb.
+EOSChronicle cpp consumer which filter and store data for eosio.token smart contract in MongoDB.

 # Dependencies